ericanastas/deploy-google-app-script-action/readme.md

 8. Create a `main` branch: `git branch -M main`
 9. Add the Github repo as a remote: `git remote add origin git@github.com:account/repo.git`
 10. Push the `main` branch to GitHub: `git push -u origin main`
-10. Push the `develop` branch to GitHub: `git push -u origin develop`
+11. Push the `develop` branch to GitHub: `git push -u origin develop`

 ### Set Repository Secrets

 [Github encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) are used to configure the workflow.
-You will need to install [clasp](https://developers.google.com/apps-script/guides/clasp) on your development machine if not already installed.

 #### `CLASPRC_JSON`

 The `clasp` command line tool uses a `.clasprc.json` file to store the current login information.

 1. Login to clasp as the user that should run the workflow: `clasp login`
 2. Open the `.clasprc.json` file that is created in the home directory (`C:\Users\{username}` on windows, and `~/.clasprc.json` on Linux)
 3. Copy the contents of `.clasprc.json` into a new secret named `CLASPRC_JSON`

 #### `REPO_ACCESS_TOKEN`

 A GitHub personal access token must be provided to the workfow to allow it to update the `CLASPRC_JSON` secret configured about when tokens expire and refresh.

 1. Create a new [GitHubpersonal access token](https://github.com/settings/tokens/new) with `repo` scope.
 2. Copy the token into a new secret named `REPO_ACCESS_TOKEN`

 #### `SCRIPT_ID` [OPTIONAL]

 The clasp command line tool identifies the Google Apps Script project to push and deploy too using the `scriptId` property in `.clasp.json`.
 You may leave this value hard coded in `.clasp.json` or you may have this set dynamically.
 To specify the target script dynamically add a `SCRIPT_ID` secret to the repository.
 This will cause the workflow to override whatever literal scriptId value is in `.clasp.json`

 #### `DEPLOYMENT_ID` [OPTIONAL]

 The workflow can automatically deploy the script when the `main` branch is pushed to github.

 1. Determine the ID of the deployment you want
    1. Create a new deployment with `clasp deploy` or on https://scripts.google.com.
    2. FInd the deploymen id with `clasp deployments` or checking the projet settings on https://scripts.google.com.
 2. Add the desired deployment id to a secret naned `DEPLOYMENT_ID`

 ## Related Issues